-Not only does your AC system make you comfortable, it’s also crucial for your health through the dog days of summer.
-For that reason, when the cold air quits blowing or your air conditioner won’t start up at all, you’re not in a position to look around for several days.
+Not only does your air conditioner make you comfortable, it’s also crucial for your health through the heat of summer.
+For that reason, when the cold air suddenly isn’t blowing or the system won’t come on at all, you’re not able to look around for a few days.

-When your air conditioning breaks down in the extreme temperatures of the summer, you may not have time to look around for competing quotes or research how much you may have to pay.
-Not knowing how much repairs can cost when the air conditioner service technician arrives can be scary, so we’re here to show you some price ranges on some standard services so you won’t be caught off guard when Bryant Heating & Cooling Service Experts comes to get you up and running again.
+When your AC goes out in the middle of the summer, you might not have time to look around for different quotes or research average costs.
+Not knowing how much it may cost when the AC service tech shows up can be intimidating, so we’re here to show you some price ranges on some common services so you won’t be alarmed when Service Experts Heating, Air Conditioning & Plumbing comes to get you cool and comfortable again.

 Refrigerant Leak Detection and Repair

-Depending on the accessibility of the leak, whether or not a leak test is needed, and what exactly needs to be repaired, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
-If you’re not confident, always ask your air conditioning repair expert to guide you through his or her process and review their findings.
+Depending on how accessible the leak is, whether or not there needs to be a leak test, and what exactly needs to be repaired, a normal refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on how accessible the leak is for the technician.
+If you’re not confident, you can ask your AC repair professional to walk you through their process and go over their findings.

 AC Circuit Board Replacement

-There are times when the problem may be beyond the A/C system itself and the circuit board may require replacement.
-Depending on your AC make and model, a new circuit board for your system could cost anywhere from $450 to $1300.
+At times the culprit may be beyond the air conditioner itself and the circuit board may need to be replaced.
+Depending on the make and model of your air conditioner, a new circuit board for your equipment could run anywhere from $450 to $1300.

 Thermostat Replacement

-If you’re looking to replace your home’s thermostat, a smart wifi thermostat will likely cost more than a basic thermostat.
-Depending on the type of thermostat you choose, you’re looking at anywhere between $200 and $550 to install a new one.
-Fortunately, the newest thermostats could pay back their investment in energy management savings, provided they are programmed correctly.
+If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will usually cost more than a standard thermostat.
+Depending on what kind of thermostat you go with, you’re probably going to pay anywhere between $200 and $550 to get it installed.
+Thanksfully, the newer thermostats might pay back their cost in energy management savings, if they are programmed properly.

 Capacitor or Contactor Replacement

-If your AC is still only a couple years old or you choose to repair your older system instead of investing in an energy-efficient air conditioning upgrade, a capacitor will probably cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
-These repairs are a couple of the most typical for your air conditioner.
+If your AC is still young or you choose to repair your older AC instead of purchasing an energy-efficient air conditioning upgrade, a capacitor will typically cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 – $350.
+These repairs are some of the most common for your air conditioner.

 A/C Fan Motor Replacement

-Again, it’s always important to assess the pros and cons of paying to repair your current air conditioner versus purchasing an upgraded, more energy-efficient AC system.
-If replacing your AC’s fan motor is the better decision for you, a fan motor replacement might cost between $500 and $1200.
+Again, it’s always important to review the pros and cons of choosing to repair your current air conditioner versus purchasing an upgraded, more energy-efficient AC system.
+If replacing this part is the better option for you, a fan motor replacement may be between $500 and $1200.

 NOTE: Part repair under warranty

-A common misunderstanding is that if a part replacement is required, that it is covered by the manufacturer’s equipment warranty; however, there are many other costs that may not be covered through the warranty that will be your responsibility.
-Even with standard repairs, such as a capacitor replacement, the HVAC contractor still has to process this warranty through the manufacturer so they can get the credit on the part.
-Additionally, all manufacturers require the contractor to keep the part for two to four months and may require the contractor return the failed part at the contractor’s cost.
-Greater repairs, such as a compressor, also require this process but those types of repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered through the Original Equipment Manufacturer warranty.
-If you don’t have a labor warranty you will continuously have to pay out-of-pocket for the technician’s labor.
+A common misconception is that if a part replacement is required, that it is covered through the manufacturer’s equipment warranty; however, there are many additional costs that may not be covered by the warranty that will be your responsibility.
+Even with standard repairs, like a capacitor replacement, the HVAC contractor still has to process this warranty through the manufacturer so they can receive the credit on the part.
+Additionally, all manufacturers require the contractor to store the part for 60-120 days and may require the contractor return the malfunctioned part at the contractor’s cost.
+Bigger repairs, such as a compressor, are encompassed in this process but those types of repairs have additional supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
+Unless you have a labour warranty you will always have to pay out-of-pocket for the technician’s labour.

-Some of our Membership Plans carry parts and labor coverage that work with the manufacturer’s warranty to guard you from sudden repair expenses.
+Some of our Membership Plans include parts and labour coverage that works with the manufacturer’s warranty to guard you from unexpected repair bills.

-Keep in mind that these costs are estimates and costs can increase or decrease depending on where the home is, the specific issues with your equipment, the age of your system, and whether or not you’ve been having yearly maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
-If your system has seen its last summer and replacement is looking more likely, take a moment to read our air conditioner pricing guide.
+Remember that these ranges are estimates and they can often increase or decrease depending on where the home is, the specific issues with your AC, the age of your system, and whether or not you’ve been having yearly maintenance to maintain the health of your A/C and your manufacturer’s warranty.
+If your unit is pretty much dead and replacement is looking more likely, take a moment to read our air conditioner pricing guide

-If you want to find out more or ever need expert air conditioner repair, call Bryant Heating & Cooling Service Experts 24/7/365.
+If you want to find out more or ever need expert AC repair, call Service Experts Heating, Air Conditioning & Plumbing 24/7/365.